 Help desk software dashboard

-4. Omnichannel support platforms
+3. Omnichannel support platforms

 An omnichannel support dashboard

-5. Data analytics and customer insights
+5. Analytics and customer insights

 AI agent performance dashboard showing conversation breakdown, resolution outcomes, and ticket trends over time